The NPQH application round is now open until Friday 7th June.

-The coach is an important element of the NPQH programme.
-Each participant is required to identify a coach in their own school who will support, challenge and enable them to maximise their leadership development experience back in school.
+The sponsor is an important element of the NPQH programme.
+Each participant is required to identify a sponsor in their own school who will support, challenge and enable them to maximise their leadership development experience back in school.
 This is usually the participants’ Headteacher.
-If the participant is already a Head, an executive Head or MAT CEO will be suitable for this role.
+If the participant is already a Head, an executive Head or senior member of their multi-academy trust (if part of one) will be suitable for this role.

-The coach has a key role throughout NPQH including:
+The sponsor has a key role throughout NPQH including:

 - Providing a brief supporting statement of commitment on the application form.

 - Completing the self review with the participant prior to induction.